0xJonaseb11/Liblio.klayr.3.0/README.md

 # klayr-dapp

 ## About
-A decetralized app built on Klayr blockchain powererd by Javacript
+A decetralized app built on Klayr blockchain powered by Javacript

 ## Installation